 There are a range of different financial considerations to take into account, such as knowing the amount you need to borrow, what your borrowing limits are, the costs involved during the buying cycle, creating and managing your budget for your mortgage repayments and finding the most suitable home loan for you.
 You can find out more about finance options here.

 Costs involved in buying

-When buying your first home, you do not simply pay for the cost of the new home, but there a range of additional taxes and insurances you need to account for which will affect your overall budget for your home.
-Some of the major costs to additionally factor into your budget include;
+When buying your first home, you do not simply pay for the cost of the new home.
+There are a whole range of additional taxes and insurances you need to account for which will affect your overall budget for your home.
+Some of the major costs to factor into your budget include;

-- Stamp duty - a tax set by the state government that is imposed by the purchase of your real estate asset.
-Stamp duty can add up to 4-6% on the purchase price of your property.
+- Stamp duty - a tax set by the State Government that is imposed once you purchase a real estate asset.
+Stamp duty can add up to 4-6% on the purchase price of your property

-- Solicitor and conveyancer costs - consultation of any legal services prior to purchasing your first home may be a safety net to steer you around the potential legal pitfalls that may arise when buying property to ensure your property is a safe purchase.
+- Solicitor and conveyancer costs - hiring legal services prior to purchasing your first home are be a vital safety net to steer you around the potential legal pitfalls that may arise when buying property

 - Lenders’ Mortgage Insurance (LMI) premium - a one off insurance payment which protects your mortgage lender against your default.
 LMI is commonly paid when the Loan to Value Ratio (LVR) is 80% or more.
 This occurs when more than 80% of the value of the property is borrowed from the lender by a buyer.

 You can purchase a home with a deposit of less than 20%, but this will incur LMI premium fees.
 If you are able to purchase a home with a larger deposit, then you won't have to pay LMI fees.
 This means you’ll be able to build equity much faster by paying off your home more quickly, thereby reducing the amount of interest you need to pay.